sjtalkar/milestone2_waterwells_deepnote/doc/assets/crops.md

 For this analysis we limit ourselves to the main class of crops (e.g. `Deciduous fruits and nuts`, `Vineyard`, etc), without going the subclass details of each crop (e.g. `Apples`, `Apricots`, `Cherries`, etc for the `Deciduous fruits and nuts` class).
 This means that we are assuming that each crop in a class have the same agricultural impact on water usage and resources.
-This assumption obviously does not hold but is made in order to simplify the analysis.
+This assumption is broad, but is made in order to simplify the analysis.

 Thus, the features extracted from the original dataset are:
 * `DWR_Standa` - the July crop class in the 2014 dataset.
 We keep only the first letter of the column which corresponds